 But more frequently, I also have what’s known as paradoxical insomnia.

 Paradoxical insomnia is a subtype of insomnia.
 It used to be called sleep state misperception or subjective insomnia.

 It involves a discrepancy between how much a person feels their sleep is disturbed and what can be objectively observed.

-So even though someone might report that they have a serious sleep problem, a polysomnogram test in a sleep clinic would show that they slept for longer and woke less than they thought.
+So even though someone might report that they have a serious sleep problem, a polysomnogram test in a sleep clinic would show key points like they fell asleep quicker, slept for longer and woke less than they thought.